mym0404/react-native-styled-system/README.md

 - TypeScript can be fully used through the Type Generation process using CLI.
 - Logical or responsive values such as `safeAreaTop` and `sidePadding` can be injected into the theme and used as token values.

-## Limit

-- The only tokens currently supported are `space`, `sizes`, and `colors`, and tokens such as `fontSize` and `zIndices` will be added in the future.
-- Not all `View` style fields or props are supported yet.
-- The dark mode function does not exist yet.

 ## Contributing

 Feel like contributing?
 That's awesome!
 We have a